 Example Of Reinforcement Learning

-Example of Reinforcement Learning is video games, where the players complete certain levels of a game and earn reward points.
+An example of Reinforcement Learning is video games, where the players complete certain levels of a game and earn reward points.
 The game provides feedback to the player through bonus moves to improve his/her performance.

 Reinforcement Learning is used in training robots, self-driven cars, automatic management of inventory, etc.